 [Rule 15A.5 inserted: Gazette 6 Nov 2009 p.4472-3.]

-15A.6 Notice of filing of application for recognition
+15A.6.
+Notice of filing of application for recognition

 (1) Unless the Court otherwise orders, the plaintiff in a proceeding mentioned in rule 15A.3 must —

 (a) send a notice of the filing of the application in accordance with Form 20 to each person whose claim to be a creditor of the defendant is known to the plaintiff; and